ishinvin/cnn-demo/docs/cnn.md

 ---

 By leveraging these advantages, CNNs are **far more effective** at handling images and other visual data compared to traditional models like **logistic regression** and **fully connected neural networks**.

-Let me know if you'd like more examples or deeper dive into any of these points!